tomedunn/the-finished-book/_theory/random-encounter-tables/random-encounter-tables.md

     <figcaption>Shows the probability of a party experiencing \(n\) encounters using the original table or our approximate d20 table.</figcaption>
 </figure>

-While not perfect, the alternative table closely matches the probability distribution of the original.
+While not perfect, the probability distribution created by the [encounter timing table](#tab:encounter-timing-table) closely matches of the original's.
 If we were to use a larger die, like a d100, instead of a d20 then the difference would be even smaller.

 # Tightening the distribution